leonelfoknob/Sun-Tracking-Solar-Panel-and-Battery-Charging-System/README.md

 - Local Network Access: The ESP32 facilitates real-time access to the battery level from any device connected to the local network, providing convenience and ease of monitoring.
 - Webpage Interface: A simple and user-friendly interface allows users to view battery status in real time, helping track the performance of the solar system.
 - Future Scalability: The design is expandable for larger installations in real-world solar energy systems.

-Project Video:
-A full demonstration of the project is available on YouTube, showcasing the system's sun-tracking capabilities, real-time battery monitoring, and network accessibility.
-[Link of video's project: https://youtu.be/PefNpsHqoHA?si=hutHc0BRugH5mU4n]

 **** For more information feel free to contact us on our social media or on our webpage. ***
 - instagram : https://instagram.com/makin_afleo?igshid=MmIzYWVlNDQ5Yg==